sagarb3/go-basic-rest-api/Readme.md

 5.write code

-6.install addditonal dependencing if using using
+6.install additonal dependencing if using using

   -- go get github.com/gorilla/mux